It Couldn't Happen Here: Plot

 Meanwhile, the pilot is seen back in his office reading W. H. Newton-Smith's book The Structure of Time.
 After a while, he reaches a conclusion that "the dummy's a blasted existentialist".
 He boards his plane, determined to put an end to such daftness.
 Neil and Chris are driving along a country lane when the pilot attacks.
-"Two Divided By Zero" is playing.
+"Two Divided by Zero" is playing.
 The car is covered with bullet holes, but the Pet Shop Boys drive on, again unharmed.
 The pilot's monologue piece is known to be extracted from Newton-Smith's book.

 They stop by a telephone box, which is being vandalised by a group of youths.
 Instead of attacking Neil, they politely open the door for him and he phones his mother (Barbara Windsor).
 The two of them exchange the lines to "What Have I Done to Deserve This?".
 At the end, Neil puts his head against the broken glass on the door and blood appears.

 In a suburban street, a commuter leaves home and there is a scantily clad woman in his upstairs window.
 He is covered in flames, but does not seem to notice.
 At the railway station, a zebra is led by two zebra-faced men into a goods van.
 Neil and Chris sit on the platform watching, then get into another van where a large snake coils itself around them.
 The van takes them to Paddington station.

 At Paddington station, soldiers stand guard and there is a limousine waiting for Neil and Chris.
 They get in and drive through a tunnel as the chauffeur (Neil Dickson) quotes passages from Milton's Paradise Lost at them.
 They are driven through a battlefield, with bombs exploding all around them.
 They pull up by a nightclub and Neil and Chris enter.
 They perform "One More Chance" to a crowd of dancers.
 Each dancer has a number on their back.
 Once the song is finished, Neil and Chris walk up the stairs to leave and on their back are numbers too – except that both of them read "0".

 Featured songs

-The movie features the following Pet Shop Boys songs, either in their original form, played as background music or sung by the characters:
+The film features the following Pet Shop Boys songs, either in their original form, played as background music or sung by the characters: